numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 There mainly two distinctions:

 1. Casting always requires an explicit output datatype to be given.
-2. The NumPy iterator API requires access to lower level functions than is necessary for current universal functions.
+2. The NumPy iterator API requires access to lower-level functions than is currently necessary for universal functions.

 Casting from one dtype to another can be complex, and generally a casting function may not implement all details of each input datatype (such as